- HPV or a “Bad Pap”: Can You Wait and Watch?

 At 32, her doctor told her she had mild cervical dysplasia; further testing showed she was positive for HPV.
 She told her to wait and watch, and if her follow-up testing was positive, she’d need a colposcopy and possible cervical biopsy.
 But Katie had already been struggling to get pregnant for two years now, and the idea of doing something that could lead to scarring on her cervix and further interfere with fertility added to her anxiety.
 A friend told her to come see me, and she did.

-A More Supportive Approach to Restoring Cervical Health
+A Holistic Approach to Cervical Health

 Because mild cervical dysplasia and HPV both have such a high rate of spontaneous regression, meaning they clear on their own, simply waiting, without feeling like you have to do anything special, is certainly an option.
 But like Katie, most women who come to see me, or who write to me with concerns about these issues, want to do something.
 Further, there is the risk, albeit low, that in a year’s time, those cervical changes or HPV won’t have reverted to normal, or, worse, they will have become chronic or progressed.